kailash-manasarovar/statement/docs/timeline/2026/june.md

 - As you might imagine.
 - I do not like it at all.

-### Disclosure Day

-- There's a film I want to see but I'm reluctant because I have the feeling I might weep all the way through...
-- Maybe I need that, though.

 ## Holiday Inn Nusa Dua

 - I spent three weeks here before going to another part of Bali for the [Loka Yoga YTT cum CIA-torture course](july.md#loka-yoga).